WesleyVanW/Smart-Waste-Managment/README.md

   - sys/auto_init --> RIOT/sys/auto_init

-  - Copy the following scripts from PythonCode to a directory of your choosing: backend, localization, SmartWasteManagment
+  - Copy the following scripts from PythonCode to a directory of your choosing: backend, localization, SmartWasteManagment & thingsboard

 2. Import the contents of full_dataset.json in a MongoDB database called FingerprintingDB with a collection no_test_ack .